 Some companies live and die by measuring their sponsorships thru future revenue.
 Other sponsors live only for image enhancement.
 However, not every sponsor successfully tracks revenue directly to their sponsorships.
 For those brands that want sponsorships to impact the bottom line, the following indicators can help in the evaluation process:

 - Leads: Lead generation occurs in several different ways through sponsorship.
-Consumer leads come in through experiential displays on-site, sweepstakes or other promotions.
-While business-to-business leads can be tracked through invitations to hospitality events.
+Consumer leads come in through experiential displays on-site, sweepstakes, or other promotions.
+At the same time, sponsors track business-to-business leads through invitations to hospitality events.

 - Conversion: Sponsorships can accelerate the time to convert a prospect into a sale.
 Measuring this time and comparing it to non-sponsored activities can provide valuable insights.

 Sponsorship should enhance a brand’s image and/or contribute to revenue growth.
-So at the start of a sponsorship relationship, there’s often optimistic expectations of achieving goals.
-Finally objective evaluation of the results a sponsorship manager can validate if the sponsor received its money’s worth.
+So at the start of a sponsorship relationship, there are often optimistic expectations of achieving goals.
+Finally, objective evaluation of the results, a sponsorship manager can validate if the sponsor received its money’s worth.